Visiting Hours

 About this Hindu Monastery

 Kauai Aadheenam is home to a traditional Saivite Hindu monastic order.
-If you plan to visit please be respectful that this is place of peaceful religious practice.
+If you plan to visit please be respectful that this is a place of peaceful religious practice.

 Read Our Blog